luostrowski/Demultiplexing/Assignment-the-second/README.md

-# Demultiplexing - Assignment the Second
+# Demultiplexing and Index Swapping - Assignment the Second

 An important part of writing code is reviewing code - both your own and other's.
 In this portion of the assignment, you will be assigned 3 students' algorithms to review.
 Be sure to evaluate the following points: